swayz8148/CV/README.md

 ```
 pacman -Syy
 pacman -S archinstall

-^ i do this to check if the archinstall sript is upto date ^

 archinstall
 ```

+#### i do the pacman -Syy to make sure my pacman is synced
+#### i then install archinstall to make sure its all up to date and working